EA31337/EA31337-classes/README.md

 ## `Indicator` class

+The purpose of `Indicator` class is to provide common functionality across all indicators such as storing and searching for values.

-This is the base class to handle technical indicator classes which can be found in [`Indicators/`](Indicators/) folder.
+It is used as a base class to handle technical indicator classes which can be found in [`Indicators/`](Indicators/) folder.

 ## `Profiler` class